- Most health plans no longer have to cover the cost of COVID-19 testing, now that the public health emergency has ended.

 - If your income is low (even temporarily, due to a layoff), check to see if you might be eligible for Medicaid.

 - If you have health insurance, make sure you understand what your plan covers and what your cost-sharing responsibilities are for various outpatient and inpatient care.

 - Check to see how your health plan handles prior authorizations.

 - Pay attention to the details of your health plan’s provider network.
 Your best chance of avoiding balance billing is to make sure you see in-network providers, and you don’t want to be having to sort that out while you or a family member is very unwell.

 - Check with your plan to see how telehealth is covered, and be sure you understand how to use the telehealth services.
-For non-severe cases, telehealth is recommended as a way to prevent further spread of the disease, and many health plans are reducing or eliminating cost-sharing for telehealth services in an effort to encourage its use.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.